Alifikrii/BasdatLKP8/README.md

 # Data_Base_01
-This is the database repository containing a simple html code file containing the new student registration form
+This is the database repository containing a simple HTML and PHP code file containing the new student registration form